Chapter Bylaws of the

 graduating semester of their senior year, are considered to rank

-academically in the upper 10 percent of their class after having
+academically in the top 10 percent of their graduating class after having

 completed at least 45 unadjusted GPA hours.